August 11, 1926:

 Attended St Annes Elementary School, Kingston

-Strikes and protests over starvation wages, poor working conditions and property rights
+Strikes and protests over starvation wages, poor working conditions and property rights in Jamaica

-Outbreak of World War II: food shortages prevailed, black-out regulations applied
+Outbreak of World War II - food shortages prevailed, black-out regulations applied

 Recruitment of Commonwealth people into the British Armed Forces begins

-The Battle of the Caribbean: German U-boats and Italian submarines disrupted and sank ships
+The Battle of the Caribbean - German U-boats and Italian submarines disrupted and sank ships

 Attended Kingston Technical High School